Infosys' slower revenue growth outlook slams shares

 Infosys has seen order "ramp downs," or cutbacks on spending, from various clients, especially those in the financial services sector, he added.

-Tata Consultancy, Infosys, and Wipro also face increased competition from global rivals like IBM (IBM.N) and Accenture.
+Tata Consultancy, Infosys, and Wipro also face increased competition from global rivals like IBM (IBM.N) and Accenture (ACN.N).

 Worldwide IT spending is forecast to increase 2.5 percent in 2012 from a year ago, research firm Gartner said early this month, lower than its January forecast of 3.7 percent growth.
 It cut the forecast due to a strong U.S. dollar.